santhosh-kumar-karthikeyan/CILabMinimal/README.md

     - Single Layer Perceptron ( To be implemented )
     - Ensemble Learning Classifier ( To be implemented )

+## Specifications

+    - `graph_main.py` contains a simple graph class sample on how to use the functions in a class ( only for unweighted graph).
+    - How to use : sample for weighted graph will be updated soon.

 ## Prerequisites

 - Python 3.x